 - No survey costs

-- Quick and guaranteed method of sale (property is certain to sell and in as little as 7 days)
+- Guaranteed fast house selling (property is certain to sell and in as little as 7 days)

 - Cash buyers, so cash will be in your bank as soon as the sale completes